natster101s/Minerva-Neue-2.0/README.md

 For those who encounter bugs or issues without any coding experience, please create an Issue from the Issues tab, describe the bug, and we will do the best we can to fix it!
 You should come back periodically to check if your issue was resolved and the code has been updated.

 Please note that the Dark Mode is experimental at this point, and some elements may not render correctly, especially when editing, but we're working on it!
+It is recommended at this point to turn off dark mode when editing.
 As well, we are aware of an issue where pages may take a little longer to load.